John Oliver Mocks Rudy Giuliani, Says Trump Is Going To 'Wind Up Behind Bars' on 'Last Week Tonight'

 “No, no, no…Don’t do this to me,” Giuliani replied.

-Incredulous, Oliver went on to mock the President’s attorney, saying, “Don’t do this to you?
+Incredulous, Oliver went on to mock the president’s attorney, saying, “Don’t do this to you?
 You just said ‘truth isn’t truth!’
 That’s not acceptable from a president’s lawyer.”

 “It’s barely acceptable from a sophomore philosophy major who just tried molly for the first time,” he joked.
 “Truth isn’t truth, man—and also, toes are just feet-fingers.
 I feel warm.”